-- they have an up to date awareness of e-safety matters and of the current academy e-safety policy and practices - they have read, understood and signed the Staff Acceptable Use Policy (AUP) - they report any suspected misuse or problem to the E-Safety Lead for investigation. - all digital communications with pupils / parents / carers should be on a professional level and only carried out using official school systems - e-safety issues are embedded in all aspects of the curriculum and other activities - pupils understand and follow the e-safety and acceptable use policies - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other school activities (where allowed) and implement current policies with regard to these devices
+- they provide effective supervision of pupils when using school devices.
+This includes, 'physically' monitor children when they are using ICT equipment (moving around the space, visibly checking what pupils are doing). - maintain awareness of how students are using devices. - they have an up to date awareness of e-safety matters and of the current school e-safety policy and practices - they have read, understood and signed the Staff Acceptable Use Policy (AUP) - they report any suspected misuse or problem to the DSL for investigation. - all digital communications with pupils / parents / carers should be on a professional level and only carried out using official school systems - e-safety issues are embedded in all aspects of the curriculum and other activities - pupils understand and follow the e-safety and acceptable use policies - pupils have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - they monitor the use of digital technologies, mobile devices, cameras etc in lessons and other school activities (where allowed) and implement current policies with regard to these devices

-Designated safeguarding leader should be trained in e-safety issues and be aware of the potential for serious child protection / safeguarding issues to arise from:
+Designated safeguarding lead should be trained in e-safety issues and be aware of the potential for serious child protection / safeguarding issues to arise from: